TSE Health Center

 About

-TSE aims to undertake research that helps public and private organizations to address health issues and improve quality and access to care both in France and worldwide.
-For more than a decade, TSE economists have been studying such diverse topics as healthcare, innovation, aging, pharmaceutical regulation, food and nutrition issues.
-The set of open questions for economists in the health field is still large.
-Researchers in economics can develop and use new tools to address questions of regulation and organization of healthcare and innovation.
+TSE aims to undertake research that helps public and private organizations to address health issues and improve quality and access to care both in France and around the world.
+For more than a decade, TSE economists have been studying diverse topics, such as healthcare, innovation, aging, pharmaceutical regulation, food, and nutrition issues.
+The set of open questions for economists in the health field remains large.
+Researchers in economics can develop and use new tools to address questions of regulation and the organization of healthcare and innovation.

-In 2021, TSE expanded its footprint in this area by creating a Health Center aiming at developing a research of excellence in the field of health economics.
-Combining TSE’s own expertise with its private and public partners’ financial support and knowledge, TSE Health Center supports a variety of work in the field of health economics.
-It pulls together different strands of research on health economics including health, healthcare, food, and it encourages multidisciplinary research projects involving economists and researchers with other backgrounds (epidemiology, medicine, pharmacy, psychology, biology…).
+In 2021, TSE expanded its footprint in this area by creating a Health Center aimed at developing a center of research excellence in the field of health economics.
+Combining TSE’s own expertise with its private and public partners’ financial support and knowledge, the TSE Health Center supports a variety of work in the field of health economics.
+It brings together different strands of research in health economics (including health, healthcare, food), and encourages multidisciplinary research projects involving economists and researchers from other related backgrounds (epidemiology, medicine, pharmacy, psychology, biology, etc…).

 Main activities